The world looks different today than it did for our grandparents. Everything is speeding up, becoming more efficient and certainly much busier.

 I love flowy delicate fabrics, but I am short, with an hourglass-shaped figure.
 It can easily look like I’m wearing a shapeless sack!
 The best clothes for me are fitted, structured and shaped.

-I have also decided on a few basic colors that I wear and now I’m curating a wardrobe that suits my style.
+I have also decided on the colors that suit me best and now I’m curating a wardrobe that suits my style.

 Practicing kindness and gratitude